One of the prevalent questions you’ll come across if you’re planning to ride indoors is,

 Read More : The 7 Best Bike Rollers for Indoor Riding

-In stark contrast to rollers, trainers have gained a smart edge, which allows cyclists to connect to online training platforms like Zwift and Trainer Road.
+In stark contrast to rollers, trainers have gained a smart edge, allowing cyclists to connect to online training platforms like Zwift and Trainer Road.

-This new functionality has added the fun element into riding indoors.
-You no longer need to spin mindlessly for hours but instead you can now race against each other on Zwift.
+This new functionality has added the fun element to riding indoors.
+You no longer need to spin mindlessly for hours, but instead, you can now race against each other on Zwift.

-Technological advancement, it comes with a higher cost as well.
+Technological advancement comes with a higher cost as well.
 Generally speaking, trainers retail from $200 to $400 for dumb ones and up to $1000 for the smart ones.
-But don’t despair, there are still basic trainer models that can be found for less than $200.
+But don’t despair.
+There are still basic trainer models that can be found for less than $200.

 Winner : Rollers are the clear winner in this category because they are very affordable.